There is something permanent, and something extremely profound, in owning a home. Are you ready?

 Inspections and walkthroughs.
 A home inspector will check for signs of harmful materials like asbestos, lead paint and mold.
 They'll also check for evidence of pests, faulty wiring and leaks.
 This is a crucial part of the home purchase.
 Not getting an inspection done means that you could be stuck in a home with a bad case of black mold and no recourse other than to pay for its removal.
 Inspections will cost a few hundred dollars, but again, this is more than worth it in the end.
 We have a Resource Guide of Inspectors and other vendors that you may choose to use.
 A final walk through is a recheck to make certain that everything agreed upon is completed prior to the final signing.
 United Professional Real Estate Agents are happy to do this with you, ensuring that everything agreed upon is indeed completed prior to the final signing.

-United Real Estate Professionals promise to give real service, to add something that cannot be bought or measured with money, and that is integrity and sincerity.
-We want to be a part of representing you as you "FIND YOUR DREAM HOME."
+United Real Estate professionals promise to give real service, to add something that cannot be bought or measured with money, and that is integrity and sincerity.
+We want to be a part of getting you settled in the home of your dreams.

 Contact us for more information about first time home purchasing.